raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 ### Taking photos with the camera

+Another way to collect data on the ISS is by using the Astro Pi's camera.
+The camera can be used to capture images of the Earth, which can then be analysed as part of your investigation.

-To take a photo of Earth from the ISS you can use the Astro Pi's camera.
-Here is an example of a simple program that takes a photo:
+The example below shows a simple program that takes a photo:

 ```python
 from picamzero import Camera